 Address the mental burdens that employees may be feeling to provide reassurance and support.

 Ensure external statements are aligned with internal messaging and that the intention of your communication is clear.
 Is the business communicating to offer support to employees and customers who may need assistance, or is it stating a point of view,?
 If the latter, have you considered all perspectives holistically and is the communication aligned with company values and behaviours?
 How far would you go if pushed?
 Would you change supply chains, for example?

 Ensure policies on workplace respect and inclusion are clear to every employee, as well as the policies for dealing with employees who do not follow these guidelines.

 There should be information to help workers understand how the organisation views cases where there may be a strong difference in personal and political opinion, what is permissible and what will not be tolerated.

 Explore how employee representative groups can support better communication between employees and managers to catch cancel culture in its early stages.
 A collaborative approach to combatting toxic work cultures will help employees feel included and their opinions valued.

-GDP can help you devise effective strategies for tackling cancel culture and ensuring that every employee feels included and accepted at work.
+Global Diversity Practice can help you devise effective strategies for tackling cancel culture and ensuring that every employee feels included and accepted at work.